 The CADAA allows undocumented students who meet AB540 eligibility criteria to apply for state-based financial aid including fee waivers and Cal grants, and the CADAA allows qualified students to participate in the EOPS Program.
-Students must submit additional documentation to the Admissions & Records Office to establish AB540 eligibility.
+Students may need to submit additional documentation to the Admissions & Records Office to establish AB540 eligibility.
 Please use the Las Positas College School Code 030357.